AkshayS80/IBM-project/README.md

-# IBM Student Learning App – Smart Quiz System
+# Student Learning App – ThinkScholars-Education-Website

 This project is a **modular, adaptive learning platform** built to assist students in mastering academic subjects through interactive quizzes, immediate feedback, and performance-based insights.